COVID-19 Pass System Lifted at Large Stores, Cram Schools

-Starting Tuesday, a COVID-19 pass is no longer required for entry into department stores, large discount stores, movie theaters, museums, study rooms, libraries and cram schools.
+From Tuesday, COVID-19 passes were no longer required for entry into department stores, large discount stores, movie theaters, museums, study rooms, libraries and cram schools.

 Authorities said on Monday that proof of completed vaccination or a recent negative PCR test will no longer be required at those six types of locations, which are considered to hold a low risk of infection.